 - i.
-Use Filtering on Region and Helmet type. - ii.
-Use sub total function to count the no. of records and sum of sales for the filtered records. - 4.
-Use query wizard to filter East, West Region transaction and sort them on

-Region and total sales.

-5. Perform the following.
+Use Filtering on Region and Helmet type. - Use sub total function to count the no. of records and sum of sales for the filtered records. - 4.
+Use query wizard to filter East, West Region transaction and sort them on Region and total sales. - 5.
+Perform the following. - i.

-- i.
 Create a list of vendor and total sales by consolidating the total sales. - ii.
 Compute sub totals with no detail data. - iii.
 Create Subtotals by both Region and vendor within Region. - 6.
 Create a PIVOT TABLE to show the sales results by Region and Helmet type and summarize the total sales.

-7. Create a PIVOT chart for the pivot table of total sales for the Region and the following formats.
+- 7. Create a PIVOT chart for the pivot table of total sales for the Region and Helmet types. - 8.
+Create a pie chart to show the sales results for different Helmet type and to the following formats. - i.
+Add a Secondary axis. - ii.
+Create picture markers.